10 practices of lucky people

 6. Incorporate gratitude and optimism

 Gratitude and optimism are related.
 As in, first cousins.
 Although, my grandson has spent most of his life in New Jersey, he has his grandparents’ country blood in him.
-More than once this past week, he expressed his enjoyment and amazement of being surrounded by nature and the wildlife that crossed our path, even the rather large bear paw print on a hike.
+More than once this past week, he expressed his amazement at being surrounded by nature and the wildlife that crossed our path, particularly the rather large bear paw print we came across while hiking.

 Those who make a practice of whining and cynicism and distrustfulness and ingratitude — those people don’t get lucky.